Ian La Frenais: Writing partnership with Dick Clement

 Ian La Frenais and Dick Clement have enjoyed a long and successful career embracing films, television and theatre.
 Their partnership began in the mid-1960s with the hit television show The Likely Lads, and by the end of the decade they had also written three feature films: The Jokers, Otley (directed by Clement) and Hannibal Brooks.

 In the early 1970s, they worked on two other features: Villain, starring Richard Burton, and Catch Me a Spy (again directed by Clement), starring Kirk Douglas.
 In this same period, they created their award-winning TV series Whatever Happened to the Likely Lads?; this was followed by Porridge, Thick as Thieves and Going Straight.
 There were big-screen versions of both The Likely Lads and Porridge, and a 'rockumentary', To Russia With Elton, in 1979.

 Earlier that decade they had adapted Keith Waterhouse's Billy Liar into the stage musical Billy, starring Michael Crawford, which ran at London's Drury Lane Theatre for two-and-a-half years.

 By the late 1970s, they were living in California, where they wrote On the Rocks, an American version of Porridge, and The Prisoner of Zenda, a feature film starring Peter Sellers.

 In the 1980s, their work included most of the TV series Auf Wiedersehen, Pet, which was voted ITV's Favourite TV Programme of all Time in a Radio Times readers' poll to celebrate the network's 60th anniversary, and uncredited writing work on the James Bond film Never Say Never Again.
 La Frenais produced the films Bullshot (1983) and Water (1985), both directed by Clement; they also substantially wrote the latter.
 In 1987, they wrote and produced Vice Versa.

 In the US, he and Clement were writers and supervising producers on HBO's Emmy-winning show Tracey Takes On... for four years in the 1990s.
 Their films around this time include The Commitments, which won both the Evening Standard's Peter Sellers Award for Comedy and a BAFTA Award for Best Adapted Screenplay, Excess Baggage and Still Crazy.
 In addition, they did uncredited rewrites on The Rock (starring Sean Connery) for Jerry Bruckheimer and director Michael Bay.

 More recent television includes Archangel (starring Daniel Craig) and The Rotters' Club, which they adapted from best-sellers by Robert Harris and Jonathan Coe respectively.
 Their most recent film credits include Goal!
 The Dream Begins, the animated film Flushed Away, Across the Universe and The Bank Job.

-Two new television series written by them were broadcast in 2017: an updated version of Porridge, starring Kevin Bishop, for the BBC, and Henry IX for UKTV Gold, starring Charles Edwards.
+Two new television series written by them were broadcast in 2017: an updated version of Porridge, starring Kevin Bishop, for the BBC, and the Rose D'Or award-winning Henry IX for UKTV Gold, starring Charles Edwards.
 They have written the books for two stage musicals in development, Juke Box Hero and Victoria's Secret.